 Dan joined 4 New Square after training and practising as a solicitor-advocate at City firm Herbert Smith (now Herbert Smith Freehills).
 He has also worked as a litigator in the British Virgin Islands for leading offshore firm Conyers Dill & Pearman.
-One of only a handful of individuals at the Bar with this breadth of litigation experience, he is now typically instructed against more senior practitioners in substantial disputes in the High Court and in arbitral tribunals.
-He has also appeared as sole advocate in the Court of Appeal.
-More information about Dan’s practice is set out below, and further details can be accessed through the links on the left hand side of this page.
+One of only a handful of individuals at the Bar with this breadth of litigation experience, he is a team player who is typically instructed against more senior practitioners in substantial disputes in the High Court and in arbitral tribunals or as junior to a QC on bigger cases.
+Quite exceptionally for a barrister of his year of call, and reflecting his wider litigation experience and the trust placed in him by clients, he has appeared as sole advocate in both the Court of Appeal and the Supreme Court.

 As for costs, Dan is a specialist in cases raising novel or difficult legal issues.
-He has appeared numerous times led and unled in the Senior Courts Costs Office and on appeals therefrom, and brings a thorough understanding of the law, detailed research and creative thinking to every instruction.
-He assisted Lord Justice Jackson with his review of costs in civil litigation and was instructed (with Nicholas Bacon QC) on the biggest costs claim in English legal history, Motto v Trafigura.
+He has appeared numerous times led and unled in the Senior Courts Costs Office and on appeals to the High Court and beyond, and brings a thorough understanding of the law, detailed research and creative thinking to every instruction.
+He assisted Lord Justice Jackson with his review of costs in civil litigation and has been involved in numerous matters arising out of the subsequent reforms.

 Before commencing practice Dan gained prize-winning first class degrees from the University of Edinburgh (incorporating a year at the University of California, Berkeley) and the University of Oxford, where he was elected to a scholarship.
 He also taught trusts law at the University of Southampton.